txpipe-shop/sundae-swap/src/audit.typ

     resolution: [
       *Project team* decided not to resolve this finding in the scope of the audited version.
-      As the *audit team* we endorse the decision, as this finding is only informational.
+      As the *audit team* we endorse the decision, as this doesn't impact the contracts since unused structures are not included in the compilation result.
     ],
   ),
 ))